 Mr. Stokes administers jurisdictions as small as Learned, Mississippi with about 100 parcels, to the City of Jackson, the largest city in the state, with over 70,000 parcels.
 The Grand total of parcels within Mr. Stokes' jurisdiction exceeds 106,000 parcels.
 Many aspects of the assessor's work are spelled out in statutes.
 The statutes also define value, list the information to be included on the assessment roll, and provide a timetable for completing various duties of the office that Mr. Stokes has been elected.

-These duties are carried out within an administrative and political system that includes many other elected officers.
-The assessor works with the Tax collector who is responsible for preparing forms and computing the tax bills and collects the taxes.
-Mr. Stokes also works closely with the office of Chancery Clerk.
-Through the Chancery Clerk's office the assessor's office receives deeds that have been filed to transfer ownership of property.
-The office of the Tax Assessor needs these deeds to assure that the proper taxpayer is being assessed with the property that is owned by the taxpayer.
+These duties are carried out within an administrative and political system that includes many other elected officials.
+The assessor works with the tax collector who is responsible for preparing forms, computing the tax bills, and collects the taxes.
+Mr. Stokes also works closely with the chancery clerk.
+Through the Chancery Clerk's Office, the Assessor's Office receives deeds that have been filed to transfer property ownership.
+The Office of the Tax Assessor needs these deeds to assure that the proper taxpayer is being assessed with the property that is owned by the taxpayer.

 A real property assessment system organizes resources to carry out the primary assessment responsibilities of discovery, listing, and valuing properties in accordance with property tax statutes.

 All responsibilities related to assessment are carried out within the Assessor's office.
 These responsibilities include supervision, handling appeals, appraisal review, and equalization.

 Supervision describes a variety of oversight or coordination including fact-finding and analysis, providing appraisal tools and equipment, providing technical and professional services, education and certifying appraisal personnel, and enforcing laws, regulations, and standards.

 Appeal refers to the process that a taxpayer may question the appraisal that has been placed on the property that they own.